TypeConverter.ConvertFrom Method (ITypeDescriptorContext, CultureInfo, Object)

 For XAML purposes, you do not typically provide branching implementations based on culture.
 This is because XAML is precompiled in a development environment context, and culture-specific information for runtime XAML is not relevant for XAML type conversion.
 For more information, see Type Converters for XAML Overview.

 Override this method to provide your own conversion requirements.

 Use the context parameter to extract additional information about the environment from which this converter is invoked.
-This parameter can be a null reference (Nothing in Visual Basic), so always check it.
-Also, properties on the context object can return a null reference (Nothing in Visual Basic).
+This parameter can be null, so always check it.
+Also, properties on the context object can return null.

 For implementation patterns for type converters that are used to support XAML and custom types, see Type Converters for XAML Overview.